How do I keep warm while climbing Kilimanjaro?

 Unlike natural down, synthetic down does not have any parameters for gauging its warmth such as fill power or fill weight.
 Therefore, it is much more difficult to determine how warm a synthetic down jacket will be.
 Most manufacturers do not disclose temperature ratings for their jackets.

-- Get a jacket with a hood.
-Being able to shield your head from wind will keep you significantly warmer than one without.
-Any serious down jacket will have a insulated hood.
+• Get a jacket with a hood.
+Being able to shield your head from wind will keep you significantly warmer.
+Any serious down jacket will have an attached, insulated hood.

-- Look for a jacket that has not only hand pockets, but a chest pocket and an inside pocket.
-These pockets come in handy to carry gloves, phones, batteries, snacks, lip balm, etc.
+• Look for a jacket that has hand pockets, a chest pocket and inside pockets.
+These come in handy to carry gloves, phones, batteries, snacks, lip balm, etc.

 When it comes to storing your jacket, do not leave your insulated jackets compressed for a long time (weeks) as this will eventually hurt the integrity of the jacket.
 Store them on a hanger or laid flat so it retains its loft.
 Of course, it’s OK to have them compressed when packed in your duffel bag or day pack while climbing Kilimanjaro.
 Just don’t leave them like that when you return from your trip.